appunite/Loudius/README.md

 Goal: To resolve which navigation is better for compose.
 What are the pros and cons of each way.
 Method: Implement navigation with voyager library.

+## 🚀 Project setup

+In order to properly start the application and use it, the CLIENT_SECRET environment variable must be set on your computer.

 ### How to set environmental variable on mac?

 1. Launch zsh (command `zsh`)